danofsteel32/civ4save/README.md

 ### TODO
-- make `parse` the default command
 - Click mutually exclusive group plugin for more robust cli arg handling
+- Better docs
 - `src/civ4save/objects/*` all need tests
 - `xml_files.py` needs tests
-- tox for tests (3.7, 3.8, 3.9, 3.10)
+- `tox` for tests (3.7, 3.10)
 - Caching of parsed saves (probably using [dataclasses_json](https://pypi.org/project/dataclasses-json/))
-- Build more useful objects from some of the XML files (Leaders, Civs)
-- `contrib` subpackage for interesting scripts (ex. comparing starting locations in ai survivor)
-- use `pdoc` to autogenerate docs (and better docstrings)
 - [Textual](https://github.com/Textualize/textual) UI for browsing saves in a directory
     - maybe a `send to trash` button to make it easy to clean out unwanted saves
-- diffing tools to tell what changed between 2 saves/autosaves
+- Diffing tools to tell what changed between 2 saves/autosaves